nonchip/arTIfiCE/README.md

 while a "Contributor" runs around telling people guesses at best and lies at worst about the reasons behind that and "suggests" they won't ever dare to compete with their project.

-I got fed up with that and decided to start reverse engineering the source we're owed.
+I got fed up with that and decided to start cleanroom reverse engineering the source we're owed.